 Required coursework includes classes such as the well-child, pathophysiology, women’s health, and healthcare policy.
 The required 700 hours of clinical practice ensure that students have the necessary skills to find entry-level work as FNPs as well as meet the requirements for national certification.

 Rivier University offers an outstanding on-campus master’s of nursing for family nurse practitioners.
-This program can take between three to five years to complete depending on the number of courses a student takes at a time.
+This program can take between three and five years to complete, depending on the number of courses a student takes at a time.
 Graduates are prepared to provide high-quality primary care services to patients of all ages.

 During their studies at Rivier, MSN students will take classes in nursing theory, pathophysiology, quality healthcare improvements, health assessment, research design, and health policy.
 In total, students must complete at least 43 credit hours to graduate from the program.